 (2) The provisions of this section shall be enforced without regard to race, religion, gender, ethnicity, or national origin.

-(3) Verification of lawful presence in the United States under the provisions of this section shall not be required:
+(3) Verification of identity and lawful presence in the United States under the provisions of this section shall not be required:

-(a) For any purpose for which lawful presence in the United States is not restricted by law, ordinance, or rule for the purposes of obtaining federal, state, or local public benefits;
+(a) For any purpose for which identity and lawful presence in the United States is not restricted by law, ordinance, or rule for the purposes of obtaining federal, state, or local public benefits;

 (b) For assistance for health care items and services that are necessary for the treatment of an emergency medical condition, as defined in 42 U.S.C.
 Sec.
 1396b(v)(3), of the alien involved and are not related to an organ transplant procedure;